Are There Dangers Associated Methoxamine Use?

 Addiction and Dependence

 Because of the relatively short history of the drug, little clinical research has been done on the causes and risks of methoxamine addiction.
 Research has confirmed that psychological and physical dependence on ketamine, however, is possible.
-Because the two drugs are so closely chemically related, researchers and substance abuse professionals believe it is just as likely that someone can become dependent on methoxamine.
+Because the two drugs are so closely chemically related, researchers and substance use professionals believe it is just as likely that someone can become dependent on methoxamine.

+The high potency of methoxamine makes it a prime candidate for addiction.
 Addiction to drugs like ketamine and methoxamine is possible following a pattern of long-time regular use of the drug.
-The National Institute on Drug Abuse (NIDA) reports that compulsive drug-seeking behavior has been observed in dissociative drug users.
-Ketamine users have exhibited cravings and tolerance for the drug.
-Despite adverse consequences, users of these drugs lack the self-control to stop using.
+The National Institute on Drug Abuse (NIDA) reports that compulsive drug-seeking behavior has been observed in individuals who regularly use dissociative drugs.5 Individuals who use ketamine have exhibited cravings and tolerance for the drug.
+Despite adverse consequences, individuals who use these drugs lack the self-control to stop use.
 The exact withdrawal symptoms of methoxamine are yet to be studied, but they are thought to be similar to the use of other drugs.

 Common psychological withdrawal symptoms include:

-• Anxiety
+• Anxiety.

-• Insomnia
+• Insomnia.

-• Irritability
+• Irritability.

-• Cravings
+• Cravings.

-• Mood swings
+• Mood swings.

-• Depression
+• Depression.

-• Concentration Issues
+• Concentration issues.

-Treatment for Substance Abuse
+Treatment for Substance Use

 There are not currently any medications approved for the treatment of addiction to dissociative drugs, like methoxamine and ketamine.
 Behavioral therapies have been proven effective for the treatment of drug addiction, though more research is needed for their specific application to dissociative drug use.